front-end-intermediate/session-11-reactintro/readme.md

 }
 ```

-Now you can load sample pirates from pirateform.
+Now you can load sample pirates from pirateform

 ### Remove Pirate